matthewwwakeham/matthewwakeham/README.md

 - 👋 Hi, I’m @matthewwwakeham
 - 👀 I’m interested in technology/philosophy/art.
-- 🌱 I’m currently learning about Data Anlysis and Python.
+- 🌱 I’m currently learning about Data Analysis and Python.
 - 💞️ I’m looking to collaborate on projects which explore the integration of philosophy/art into software.
 - 📫 You can reach me on IG: @matthewwakeham